 Join us for the second workshop on Feedbacks Among Climate, Erosion and Tectonics (FACET II) being held July 21-July 28, 2017 at Oregon State University in Corvallis, Oregon.

-To participate in FACET II, please complete and submit application form (link) between 3/10 – 3/31/17.
-Successful applications will be notified in mid April.
-Registration will open in April.
+To participate in FACET II, please complete and submit application form here.
+Successful applications will be notified in May.
+Registration will open in May.

 The recognition that climatically modulated erosion governs the geodynamic evolution of active mountain ranges remains one of the most transformative conceptual shifts in the geosciences in the past few decades.
 Despite much progress, the nature of interactions among processes operating in the fluid and solid earth, the strength of these interactions, and how they are manifest in Earth’s topography remain poorly understood.
 This workshop builds on a recent community efforts to take stock of the state of understanding of coupled orogenic-climate systems and to define a research agenda that will enable the next generation of studies into these complex systems.

 History of FACET initiative

 In the Spring of 2015, a workshop was held in Taiwan to promote international collaboration and interdisciplinary research on the linkages between solid earth deformation and surface earth processes during the evolution of orogenic systems.
 This event brought together ~100 US and Taiwanese researchers for conference presentations, field trips and group discussions centered on the interactions among climate, erosion and tectonics.
 The 2015 workshop initiated a community-led process to take stock of the tremendous advances that have occurred over the past 25 years in the study of the coupling between climate and tectonics.
 A subsequent special session at the American Geophysical Meeting in the Fall of 2015 showcased some of the breadth of research being conducted in this field, both in Taiwan and beyond.
 A summary of the 2015 workshop can be downloaded here.